chris-carrington/solidfun/README.md

     - Create a Cloudlfare account or Sign in
     - Navigate to `Workers & Pages`
     - Add you Github account information
-    - Do an initial deploy just to get an env url
+    - Do an initial push to main, aka deploy, just to get an env url
     - Add the env url to your `./fun.config.js`
     - Example:
       ```js